For Persons Who Have Been Sexually Assaulted:

 There are many other HIV and STD/STI testing sites throughout Minnesota.
 There isn't enough room to list each site individually here.
 Contact MAP AIDSLine for HIV testing sites and the Minnesota Family Planning and STD/STI Hotline for STD/STI sites (see below).

 Attention: Non-MDH link

 If you have questions or concerns about STDs, ask your physician, hospital staff, or your local health department.
-For more information about testing, contact one of the STD clinics listed on the preceding column or other information resources listed below.
+For more information about testing, contact one of the STD/STI clinics listed on the preceding column or other information resources listed below.

 If you have special concerns about sexual assault, contact your local sexual assault center.
 They can provide information, referrals, and support.